Ghana–India relations: Technical co-operation

 India extends scholarship for the training of Ghanaian personnel in India through its Indian Technical and Economic Cooperation Programme and the Special Commonwealth Assistance for Africa Programme(SCAAP).

 India has trained over 1,100 Ghanaian students and professionals since the commencement of the programme.
 India has also helped Ghana with expertise in IT and Communications (ICT) and helped develop the Tema Community Centre into a modern ICT facility.
 The Ghana-India Kofi Annan Centre of Excellence in ICT is another result of India's cooperation with Ghana in this field.
 The Centre for Development of Advanced Computing, Pune is to now provide PARAM supercomputing technology and training to the centre from 2012.

 The Indian Government supported the Electoral Commission of Ghana in conducting the Presidential and Parliamentary polls there in December 2012 by providing it with indelible ink and has also been helping Ghana develop an electronic system for revenue mobilisation.
 Ghana is also part of the Pan-African e-Network project initiated by India and Ghana's Kwame Nkrumah University of Science and Technology has commenced degree courses in collaboration with institutions of higher education in India.

 The new palace of the Ghanaian President, called Flagstaff House, has been built by India using a $60 million soft loan from the Government of India.

+PM Modi announced that Bharat FinTech will initiate UPI services in Ghana providing a major boost to the digital economy of Ghana.

+Healthcare and Defense

+During the bilateral meeting between PM Modi and President Mahama in July, 2025, it was suggested that India will set up a vaccine hub in Ghana in order to improve healthcare system in Ghana.

+PM Modi also stated that India will support Ghana in defense and security, moving further with the mantra of "security through stability".
+Cooperation will be extended in training of armed forces, maritime security, defense supplies and cyber security.